tjrein/naive_bayes/bayes2018/bayes2018/README.txt

     * Training data

-        Training data can be sent to a classifier on init by passing in folder as an argument. ex. b = bayes.Bayes_Classifier("training/")
+        Training data can be sent to a classifier on init by passing in a folder as an argument. ex. b = bayes.Bayes_Classifier("training/")

-        This classifier will walk through the files contained in "training/", train the system by way of frequency tables, and pickle the result.
+        This classifier will walk through the files contained in "training/", train the system, and pickle the resulting dicts.
-        If no folder is passed as an argument, a default value of "reviews/" will be assigned
+        If no folder is passed as an argument, a default value of "reviews/" will be assigned.
+        Note that a trailing slash is expected.

         With respect to evaluate.py, this can be further configured by modifying the value of the variable TrainDir. evaluate.py will initialize the classifier with whatever value is stored in TrainDir